-This does not mean that you will not be able to purchase a car; it just means that the process to buy a car will be more complicated and stressful for you.
-Before you begin searching for a car, you should work on improving your credit score.
-Also, You should look for lenders who are willing to approve individuals who have filed for bankruptcy.
-Many lenders will not finance a vehicle to a creditor with a bankruptcy discharge or to someone with bad credit.
+This does not mean you will not be able to purchase a car; it just means that buying a car will be more complicated and stressful.
+Before you begin searching for a vehicle, you should work on improving your credit score.
+Also, you should look for lenders and car dealerships that work with bankruptcies.
+Many lenders will not finance a vehicle to a creditor with a bankruptcy discharge or someone with bad credit.

 There are some steps that you should follow to make the process of buying a car after bankruptcy a more pleasant experience.